Joschroe2/under-may-tale-game/README.md

 I made this game for a school project in which I had to program a game using python.
 To control your character you have to move the mouse in the Main-Phases and in the Interacting-Phases you have to select an option with the arrow keys and select it with the Space-Bar

-Also this is my first made program, so it's not that advanced
+Also this is my first made program, so it's not that advanced and I've become better in structurizing my projects now

 IMPORTANT: it only works with the program TigerJython, because of build in libraries